eartheos-app/api-docs/readme.md

 * [WWII](./examples/rhino_viz_zoom.json)
 * [Rhino](./examples/wwii_fallen.json)

+## JSON Validation

+Use our [JSON Schema](./eartheos_schema.json) to check for erros in your data visualization.
+Paste it into https://jsonschemalint.com for easy use.

 ## Collection Schema

 Data is delivered to the Eartheos app in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 Please adhere to this schema when constructing your data set to ensure the smoothest integration with Eartheos.